Table of Contents

 Any Special Considerations?

-If you give this plant optimal conditions, it will give YOU white flowers in the winter.
+If you give this plant optimal conditions (for example, it needs well-draining soil), it will give YOU white flowers in the winter.

 Cast Iron Plant